therealsphinx/support.balsamiq.com/content/tutorials/confluencesymbollibrary.md

 * * *

 ## 6\.
-Create a Balsamiq Mockup using the same XML code
+Create a Balsamiq Mockup Using the Same XML Code

 ![Create a Balsamiq Mockup using the same XML code](https://media.balsamiq.com/img/support/guides/Creating_a_Mockups_Design_Library_in_Confluence/media_1386359032885.png)